groonga/groonga/test/command/suite/defrag/pat/README.md

 ## Zero data

-* test/command/suite/defrag/pat/empty.test
-  * If there are zero data, `defrag` should exit normally
+If there are zero data, `defrag` should exit normally.

+* test/command/suite/defrag/pat/empty/after_creation.test
+  * Defragmentation on tables with no registration
+* test/command/suite/defrag/pat/empty/delete_all.test
+  * Defragmentation of a table with zero data after registering and deleting all data

 ## Key buffer overlaps in defragmentation